-Dengue fever is clinically characterised by sudden onset of high fever, severe headache, pain behind the eyes, muscle and joint pain, loss of appetite, nausea and rash.
+Dengue fever is clinically characterised by high fever, severe headache, pain behind the eyes, muscle and joint pain, nausea, vomiting, swollen lymph nodes and rash.
 Some infected people may not develop apparent symptoms, and some may only have mild symptoms like fever, e.g. young children may exhibit a milder non-specific febrile illness with rash.

 Mode of transmission

 Dengue fever is transmitted to humans through the bites of infective female Aedes mosquitoes.
 When a patient suffering from dengue fever is bitten by a vector mosquito, the mosquito is infected and it may spread the disease by biting other people.
 The disease cannot be spread directly from human to human.
-In Hong Kong, the principal vector Aedes aegypti is not found, but the prevailing species Aedes albopictus can also spread the disease, is a mosquito commonly found in Hong Kong.
+In Hong Kong, the principal vector Aedes aegypti is not found, but Aedes albopictus, which can also spread the disease, is a mosquito commonly found in Hong Kong.

 The incubation period ranges from 3 – 14 days, commonly 4 – 7 days.

 There is no specific treatment for dengue fever and severe dengue.
 Dengue fever is mostly self-limiting.
 Symptomatic treatment is given to relieve discomfort.
 Patients with severe dengue should be treated promptly with supportive management.
 The mainstay of treatment is to maintain the circulating fluid volume.
 With appropriate and timely treatment, mortality rate is less than 1%.